intel/pti-gpu/sdk/README.md

 Outside of Local collection regions of interest, PTI SDK maintains zero overhead by not issuing any calls or collecting any data.

 On systems with Level-Zero version lower than 1.9.0 **PTI SDK** still operates as before its version 0.7.0: tracing runtime calls and causing the overhead outside of `ptiViewEnable` - `ptiViewDisable` regions, but reporting data only for `ptiViewEnable` - `ptiViewDisable` regions.

+## Recent (version 0.9.0) update

+- Added function call(s) providing the timestamp and allowing the user to provide their own timestamp via a callback.
+- Windows support added.
+- Various bug fixes and improvements.

+**Known issues on Windows:**

+- Kernel Name Demangling not present.
+- In the current oneAPI release, SYCL runtime records are not present.

 ## How to contribute